 ‘He’s from a different culture’

 ‘Boys need to masturbate, girls don’t, and it’s embarrassing/shameful if girls do it but normal for guys to do it.’

 ‘She’s such a slut.
 She only does it for the attention’

 ‘I didn’t really want to do it, but I didn’t feel like telling him to stop’

-‘Girls can use their looks to get things, if they’re pretty’
+‘Girls can get anything from guys, if they’re pretty’